 The structure of the Preliminary Examination is as follows:

 Candidates will have to attempt both papers.
-Paper I is designed to test a candidate’s knowledge of current affairs, history, geography, economics, science, etc. while Paper II tests a candidate’s aptitude and analytical skills.
+Both paper is designed to test a candidate’s knowledge of current affairs, history, geography, economics, science, etc. while Paper II tests a candidate’s aptitude and analytical skills.

 Paper I: General Studies